3lvis/StoryboardDemo/README.md

 # StoryboardDATASourceAndDataStackDemo

-Simple project to show how to use DATASource and DATAStack with Storyboards and custom date parsing.
+Simple project to show how to use DATASource and DATAStack with Storyboards.